 Coated NCA Cathodes

 The figure to the right directly compares the similarity in cycle life of an ALD coated NCA cathode charged to 4.4V, relative to their pristine NCA charged to 4.3V (in half cells).
 A further increase in capacity due to elevated temperature operation is realized when using ALD-enabled NCA.
-By leveraging the additional value that our ALD coating solution provides, device manufacturers can achieve their desired energy density cell at a lower overall cost.
+By leveraging the additional value that our Atomic Layer Deposition coating solution provides, device manufacturers can achieve their desired energy density cell at a lower overall cost.

 ALD Coated Anode Materials